Advanced Reading List: Examination

 The ARL exam is offered twice a year in the penultimate week of term.
 Retakes take place at the beginning of the following semester.

-Lasting 30 minutes, the ARL exam comprises six to eight short-answer questions addressing the core list and the students elected specialist list.
+Lasting 30 minutes, the ARL exam comprises seven short-answer questions addressing the core list and the student's elected specialist list.
 Students are advised to read the texts attentively to prepare for the exam.

 Students need to register for the exam via KSL by 15 April or 15 November.

 If you have questions about the reading list, please contact the ARL Coordinator.